 The National Institutes of Health yesterday unveiled a $470 million study that it hopes will mine data from 30,000–40,000 people who suffer from long COVID.
 Right now, there are more questions than answers.

-Medical experts intend to take a closer look at long COVID, one of the more troublesome known unknowns of the pandemic.
-People who suffer from long COVID exhibit acute symptoms from SARS-CoV-2 infection that can drag on for months.
-Medical experts don’t know if they can drag on for years; the disease hasn’t been around long enough to make that determination.
+Medical experts intend to take a closer look at long COVID-19, one of the more troublesome unknowns of the pandemic.
+Individuals who suffer from long COVID-19 exhibit acute symptoms from SARS-CoV-2 infection that can linger for months.
+Experts do not know whether they can do so for years; the disease has not been around long enough to make that determination.

-Yesterday, the National Institutes of Health unveiled a $470 million study that it hopes will mine data from 30,000–40,000 people who suffer from long COVID.
-The effort is called the REsearching COVID to Enhance Recovery (RECOVER) Initiative.2
+The National Institutes of Health (NIH) on September 15, 2021, unveiled a $470 million study it hopes will mine data from 30,000 to 40,000 individuals who suffer from long COVID-19.1 The effort is called the REsearching COVID to Enhance Recovery (RECOVER) Initiative.2

-In making the announcement at a news briefing yesterday, NIH Director Francis Collins, MD, PhD, voiced some of the questions driving the need for answers.
-One question being, for instance, what causes long COVID?
-(The scientific name for long COVID is PASC, for post-acute sequalae of SARS-CoV-2.)
+NIH Director Francis Collins, MD, PhD, voiced some questions driving the need for answers.
+For instance, what causes long COVID-19?
+(The scientific name for long COVID-19 is PASC [postacute sequalae of SARS-CoV-2]).

 Collins asked: “Is it a misfiring of the immune system that fails to reset after the infection with this coronavirus?
 Is it a triggering of some metabolic dysfunction?
 We don’t know.”

-The Centers for Disease Control and Prevention (CDC), in a recent study in its Morbidity and Mortality Weekly Report, says that long COVID symptoms last longer than 4 weeks “among persons who self-reported ever receiving a positive SARS-CoV-2 test result with the prevalence of similar symptoms among persons who reported always receiving a negative test result.”
+The CDC, in a recent study in its Morbidity and Mortality Weekly Report, says long COVID-19 symptoms exceed 4 weeks “among [individuals] who self-reported ever receiving a positive SARS-CoV-2 test result with the prevalence of similar symptoms among [individuals] who reported always receiving a negative test result.”3

-The self-reported aspect of long COVID tracking matters since medical experts, as Collins said, still don’t quite know what it is.
-Self-reporting will be an important element of RECOVER, as the NIH has set up a website where people who would like to volunteer can sign up.
+The self-reported aspect of long COVID-19 tracking matters because medical experts, as Collins said, still do not know what it is.
+Self-reporting will be an important element of RECOVER; the NIH has set up a website where volunteers may sign up.

-The CDC says that long COVID symptoms can include hair loss, cognitive disfunction, muscle pain, headache, joint pain … it’s a long list; take a look at this table.
+The CDC says long COVID-19 symptoms can include hair loss, cognitive dysfunction, muscle pain, headache, and joint pain.

-At yesterday’s press briefing, Collins said that “the diversity of symptoms and presentations leads us to believe that long COVID is not just one condition.
-The only way, therefore, we’re going to sort this out is with very large studies that collect lots and lots of data about symptoms, physical findings and laboratory measures.”
+Collins said that “the diversity of symptoms and presentations leads us to believe that long COVID-19 is not just 1 condition.
+The only way, therefore, we’re going to sort this out is with very large studies that collect lots of data about symptoms, physical findings, and laboratory measures.”

-According to the CDC, MIS-C “is a condition where different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.”
-As with the case of long COVID, the CDC does not “yet know what causes MIS-C. However, many children with MIS-C had the virus that causes COVID-19, or had been around someone with COVID-19.”
+According to the CDC, MIS-C “is a condition where different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.”4 As with long COVID-19, the CDC does not “yet know what causes MIS-C. However, many children with MIS-C had the virus that causes COVID-19 or had been around someone with COVID-19.”

-“People keep talking about, ‘Well the young kids.
-They’ll get it.
+“[Individuals] keep talking about, ‘Well, the young kids, they’ll get it.
 They’ll get over it.
 It’s no big deal.’
 But that’s not the reality of it.
-There are many young kids that have gotten COVID and are now dealing with what they’re calling long-haulers disorder.
-And that’s when they do have heart damage, or they have lung damage.
-And it appears right from what we know is that will be lifelong.
-The young people that think, ‘Oh, I can go do what I want to do.
-And if I get COVID, that’s fine.
+There are many young kids who have gotten COVID-19 and are now dealing with what they’re calling long-haulers disorder.
+That’s when they do have heart damage or lung damage.
+And from what we know it appears that will be lifelong.
+The young [individuals who] think, ‘Oh, I can go do what I want to do.
+And if I get COVID-19, that’s fine.
 I’ll get over it.’
 That’s not the case.”